Erie Railroad: New York, Lake Erie and Western Railroad: 1878–1895

 The Erie still did not see profits, and was sold in 1878 via bankruptcy reorganization to become the New York, Lake Erie and Western Railroad.

-The work of converting the railroad to standard gauge was continued, and, on June 22, 1880, the entire trackage of the Erie was converted to standard gauge.
+On June 22, 1880, the railroad's standard-gauge conversion process was completed.

 In 1886, it was reported that the Erie and the Philadelphia and Reading Railway shared ferry services between their two Jersey City terminals, the larger being Pavonia Terminal, and Fulton Ferry in Brooklyn, New York for 11 round trips on weekdays and Saturdays, and four round trips on Sunday.
 In 1889, it opened a new bridge across the Hackensack River improving service to its terminals.

 Erie Railroad: 1895–1960

-By 1893, the New York, Lake Erie and Western Railroad went into bankruptcy reorganization again and emerged in 1895 as the Erie Railroad.